nook6e6f6f6b0d0a/memory-interaction-sim/README.md

 # Memory Interaction Simulator

-This project models how different operations affect multiple memory regions in a small system.
+A small Python project that models how different operations affect multiple memory regions.

-- Written in pure Python (standard library only)
-- No external or third-party dependencies
-- Designed for experimenting with glitch-like or unusual state transitions
+Everything is written using the Python standard library — no external packages.

+---

 ## Features

-- A `SystemState` structure with five regions (`R1`–`R5`)
+- A `SystemState` with five memory regions (`R1`–`R5`)
-- A library of operations (`E1`–`E8`) that:
+- A collection of operations (`E1`–`E8`) that:
-  - mix and transform data
+  - mix and transform region data
-  - combine multiple regions
+  - blend or combine regions
-  - reapply previous transitions
+  - reapply prior changes
   - or choose an operation at random
-- A `run_script` helper that:
-  - takes a list of steps
-  - applies each transformation in order
-  - returns the full sequence of system states
+- A `run_script` helper that applies a sequence of transformations and returns all intermediate states

-## Example usage
+- No dependencies beyond Python 3

+---

+## Example: Running the simulator

-Running the script directly:
+You can run the file directly:

 ```bash
 python engine.py
 ```

-This:
+This will:

-- creates an initial `SystemState`
+- create an initial state
-- runs a short transformation script
+- run a short scripted set of operations
-- prints each intermediate state
+- print each resulting state

-To embed it into another Python file:
+---

+## Example: Using it in your own Python code

 ```python
 from engine import SystemState, Region, run_script